pic

 julia>

-Suppose now that, instead of a scalar a, we have a vector x.
-The goal then is to verify whether each of the elements in x is present in list = [1,2,3].
-Below, we show that this operation can't be directly implemented by broadcasting in.
+Suppose now that, instead of a scalar a, we have a vector x and the goal is to verify whether each of the elements in x is present in list = [1,2,3].
+Specifically, our aim is to verify if 1 belongs to [1,2,3], if 2 belongs to [1,2,3], and if 3 belongs to [1,2,3].
+Below, we show that this operation can't be directly implemented via a simple broadcast version of in.

 x = [1, 2]